Jürgen Czarske: Research

 Czarske is mainly concerned with system technology, whereby ultrasound and laser waves are used.
-Systems are the entirety of elements that are related to one another and are organized outwardly as a delimited structure.
 The areas of application of the implemented systems envisaged by Czarske are biomedicine (health), process and production engineering (energy and environment), as well as information system technology (communication).
 For quality assurance in production, he examines optical in-situ form measurements.
 Ultrasound-based systems are used for flow measurements in order to investigate crystallization processes.
 Adaptive optics and wavefront control are pursued by Czarske for multi-dimensional microscopy and for light control in biological tissue.
 This work is important for optogenetics and medical nanorobots.

 Prof Czarske has invented the laser Doppler velocity profile sensor, which was successfully transferred to the market in cooperation with the Company Intelligent Laser Applications ILA R&D GmbH, Karl-Heinz-Beckurts-Straße 13, Jülich.

-The profile sensor beats the Heisenberg limit.
-To take advantage of the high resolved measurements in both velocity and position, the profile sensor was translated into several applications areas such as flow metrology, production technique and process engineering.